theQuert/Knowledge-Updating-System/progress.md

 - By construncting a new dataset, the sepcial tokens are no longer to be encoded.

 ### Length Problem
-- If we extract the `top-3`/`top-5` paragraphs, the length are short enough for model compared with the full-content scale.
+- If we extract the `top-3`/`top-5` paragraphs, the lengths are short enough for model compared with the full-content scale.

 ### Goal
 - The original goal is unchanged, but we divide the task into 3 steps: